LAUNCHED

 When designing a digital service, it is crucial to consider the needs of multiple stakeholders, including not only the end users of the mobile application but also employees at driving schools.
 Through empathy and understanding of their daily challenges, we were able to redesign the mobile application to address their critical pain points.

-UX design isn't just the user interface.
-It also includes the systems and processes.
+UX design isn't just the user interface, but also the systems

 In this project, we recognized that a complicated and invisible reservation process negatively impacted the overall user experience.
 To improve the UX, we needed to improve not only the UI but also the entire process.